aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/troubleshooting.md

 #### Solution

-When you instantiate a `TypeScriptProject` or extend it, add this to the constructor
+When you instantiate a `TypeScriptProject` or extend it, add this to the constructor:

 ```ts
 tsconfig: {